dnoegel/logical-rules/README.md

 # Rules
-Rules is a simple PHP library which allows you to check nested logical rules.
+'Rules' is a simple PHP library which allows you to check nested logical rules.
 They might come in handy if you need to check user generated rulesets automatically.

 # Available rules

 "Rules" knows two different rule types.
 Containers (logical operators/junctions) and rules (logical operands).

-Container rules:
+container rules:

  * AND
  * OR